natura-cosmeticos/natds-rn/docs/MakingChanges.md

 # Writing your contribution

-Before your start writing code, recommend that you read your [contributing guidelines](./ContributionGuidelines.md) to help you get started.
+Before your start writing code, we recommend that you read our [contributing guidelines](./ContributionGuidelines.md) to help you get started.

 ## Writing a new component